JamesLuyangJiang/Digit_Recognition/Readme.md

 *Contact info: luyang.jiang2002@outlook.com*

 This is a machine learning project based on neural network from tensorflow package.
-The model was a deep neural model with two dense layers, and was trained by the mnist dataset.
+The model is a deep neural model with two dense layers, and was trained by the mnist dataset.

 ### How does it work